10 people are interested

 Why tutor English for Speakers of Other Languages (ESOL)?

 Use teaching to serve social justice and build your own teaching skills.
 Help adult learners in vulnerable populations develop the language skills needed to obtain employment and to live successfully in this country.
-Through its interfaith mission to foster meaningful relationships and build solidarity among Boston residents, the ESOL program of A Faith That Does Justice creates an expanded community network for students as well as teachers.
+Through its interfaith mission to foster meaningful relationships and build solidarity among Boston residents, the ESOL program of A Faith That Does Justice creates an expanded community network for tutors as well as students.

 Tutor Commitment and Expectations

 - Tutor 1-3 class sessions over a 12 month period

 - Work one on one with students class